piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

     Part-Boundary2-WallVelo=(/0,0,100/)

-In the case of rotating walls the `-RotVelo` flag, a rotation frequency [Hz], a origin of rotation axis (x, y, z coordinates) and the rotation axis vector must be set.
-Note that the definition of rotation direction is given by the rotation axis and the right-hand rule.
+In the case of rotating walls the `-RotVelo` flag, a rotation frequency [Hz], and the rotation axis (x=1, y=2, z=3) must be set.
+Note that the definition of the rotational direction is defined by the sign of the frequency using the right-hand rule.

     Part-Boundary2-RotVelo = T
     Part-Boundary2-RotFreq = 100
-    Part-Boundary2-RotOrg = (/0.,0.,0./)
-    Part-Boundary2-RotAxi = (/0.,0.,1./)
+    Part-Boundary2-RotAxis = 3

 The wall velocity will then be superimposed onto the particle velocity.